solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

 Create a Kubernetes secret that contains your AWS access key and secret key.
 Gloo Gateway uses this secret to connect to AWS Lambda for service discovery.

-1. Get the access key and secret key for your AWS account.
+1. Get the access key, secret key, and session token for your AWS account.
+If your AWS account setup does not require a session token, you can remove the session token parameter from the Kubernetes secret.
 Note that your [AWS credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) must have the appropriate permissions to interact with AWS Lambda.

 2. Create a Kubernetes secret that contains the AWS access key and secret key.
    ```sh